simonesilvestroni/m2m-website/_posts/2007-05-12-ruff-trigger-playstation2-game.md

 ## Ruff Trigger

 My work hit a roadblock when the co-founder suddenly left a couple of weeks later.
 All the web work, both creative and technical, was offloaded onto me.
-I was managing quite well, when the company's directors informed me that they were secretly developing a videogame codenamed _Hot Dogs_, which would later become _Ruff Trigger: The Vanocore Conspiracy_.
+I was managing quite well, when the company's directors informed me that they were secretly developing a video game codenamed _Hot Dogs_, which would later become _Ruff Trigger: The Vanocore Conspiracy_.

 Playstos didn't have a plan for the audio, so as soon as they found out about my skills as a musician and sound designer my role quietly morphed.
 Within a few months I turned a decent-sized storage room into a full-fledged studio, so that the sound design for _Ruff Trigger_ could be handled in-house.